zzw890827/aws-sap-questions/第3套/README.md

 48. A company is planning to deploy a new business analytics application that requires 10.000 hours of compute time each month.
 The compute resources can have flexible availability but must be as cost-effective as possible.
 The company will also provide a reporting service to distribute analytics reports, which needs to always run.
 How should the Solution Architect design a solution that meets these requirements?
     - [ ] A. Deploy the reporting service on a spot Fleet.
 Deploy the analytics ECS with AWS Fargate as the compute option.
 Set the analytics application to use a custom metric with Service Auto Scaling.
-    - [ ] B. Deploy the reporting service on an On-demand Instance Deploy the analytics application as a container in AWS Batch with AWS Fargate as the compute option.
+    - [ ] B. Deploy the reporting service on an On-demand Instance.
+Deploy the analytics application as a container in AWS Batch with AWS Fargate as the compute option.
 Set the analytics application to use a custom metric with Service Auto Scaling.
     - [ ] C. Deploy the reporting service as a container in Amazon ECS with AWS Fargate as the compute option.
 Deploy the analytics application on a Spot Fleet.
 Set the analytics application to use a custom metric with Amazon EC2 Auto Scaling applied to the Spot Fleet.
     - [ ] D. Deploy the reporting service as a container in Amazon ECS with AWS Fargate as the compute option.
-Deploy the analytics application on an On-demand Instance and purchase a reserves Instance with a3-year term.
+Deploy the analytics application on an On-demand Instance and purchase a reserves Instance with a 3-year term.
 Set the analytics application to use a custom metric with Amazon EC2 Auto Scaling applied to the On-Demand Instance.

     <details>
        <summary>Answer</summary>